New York Airways: History

 The first scheduled passenger flights to Manhattan arrived in December 1956 at the West 30th Street Heliport.
 The downtown heliport on East River Pier 6 opened in 1960 and New York Airways moved all its Manhattan passenger flights down there around December 1960.
-Due to route restrictions on the single-engine Vertol 44, nonstop flights from Manhattan to Idlewild had to await the twin-engine Boeing Vertol 107.
+Due to route restrictions on the single-engine Vertol 44, nonstop flights from Manhattan to Idlewild (JFK) had to await the twin-engine Boeing Vertol 107.
 Moody's says in 1962 the "operating revenue" of $3.9 million included $2.2 million federal subsidy.
 In June 1964 they had 32 daily flights from JFK to Newark Airport and 33 returning; all flights each way between about 0900 and 1930 stopped at Wall Street.
 The only other flights were 15 round trips a day between JFK and the Port Authority building at the World's Fair, as La Guardia was still under construction.

 Scheduled flights to the top of the Pan Am Building (now MetLife Building) began in December 1965; they ended in 1968, then resumed for a few months in 1977.
 In April 1966 23 flights a day flew nonstop to Pan Am's terminal at JFK, scheduled 10 minutes; passengers could check in at the Pan Am Building 40 minutes before their scheduled departure out of JFK.
 The downtown heliport had 13 flights a day to Newark, 5 nonstops to TWA's terminal at JFK and 12 to LGA, all of which continued to JFK.
 (Downtown had no weekend flights.)
 Soon after Pan Am Building flights resumed the March 1977 Official Airline Guide (OAG) showed 48 weekday S-61 departures from there: 12 to EWR, 14 to LGA then JFK, and 22 nonstops to JFK.

 New York Airways employed the first African American airline pilot.
 Perry H. Young made his historic first flight on February 5, 1957.
 Young had previously made history as the first African American flight instructor for the United States Army Air Corps.